tigokok/equdist/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.
-For major changes, please discuss them with the repository owners first.
+For major changes, please discuss them with the repository owner first.

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request.

 ## License